An emulator for the ionizing photon mean free path in ultra-high resolution simulations: the implications of mean free path measurements for the reionization history: Numerical frameworks and Results

 Our grid search explores the parameter ranges $\Gamma_{-12} \in [0.03, 3]$ (logarithmic spacing) and $z_{\text{re}} \in [5.0, 15.0]$ (linear spacing) using only our mean density simulations\footnote{The Gaussian quadrature integration over density (Section 2) produces nearly identical constraints in this simplified scenario, so we use only the mean density for computational efficiency.
 We apply the full density integration in Section 3.4-3.5 for extended reionization histories.}, evaluating $200 \times 200 = 40,000$ parameter combinations.
 Traditional simulation-based approaches would require running this number of individual high-resolution simulations, which would be prohibitively expensive.
 Our emulator evaluates all combinations in a few minutes.
 For each parameter combination $(\Gamma, z_{\text{re}})$, we use the neural network emulator to predict mean free paths and compute a $\chi^2$ statistic:

 where the summation is over all observational data points.

 Figure~\ref{fig:grid_search_results} presents the results of this grid search.
-The right panel displays the $\chi^2$ landscape, with a well-defined minimum at $\Gamma_{-12} = 0.36 \pm 0.10$ and $z_{\rm re} = 5.82 \pm 0.573$.
+The right panel displays the $\chi^2$ landscape, with a well-defined minimum at $\Gamma_{-12} = 0.31 \pm 0.22$ and $z_{\rm re} = 5.98 \pm 0.32$.
 The confidence contours show the expected degeneracy: earlier reionization compensates for weaker photoionization rates.
 This occurs because earlier reionization allows more time for the relaxation of the IGM structure owing to pressure imbalances from the heating at ionization.
 To match the observed low MFP values, models with earlier $z_{\rm re}$ therefore require lower $\Gamma_{-12}$ values.
 Despite this degeneracy, the minimum is tightly constrained, with $\chi^2$ rising steeply away from the best-fit.
+The disconnected island of low $\chi^2$ at $\Gamma_{-12} \sim 10$ in Figure~\ref{fig:grid_search_results} corresponds to an unphysical degeneracy where a very high photoionization rate compensates for a very low reionization redshift.
+So we do not investigate this region further.

 The left panel demonstrates both the quality and limitations of the fit.
 The predicted MFP evolution (black line) tracks observations from the three studies used in the fitting, but exhibits an unphysical sharp drop at $z \approx 5.9$.
 Several other parameter combinations are shown as dashed lines, and all models that attempt to match the rapid MFP decline between $z = 5.6$ and $6$ exhibit similarly sharp drops.
 While individual small patches of the IGM can experience such rapid MFP evolution for brief periods just after their local $z_{\rm re}$ as gas is ionized and then photoevaporated, this behavior is unrealistic for a global average.
 The $z = 6$ measurement, combined with the higher MFP values at $z < 5.8$, forces any instantaneous reionization model with constant $\Gamma_{-12}$ into this unphysical regime.